SteveJustin1963/tec-STAR-TREK/README.md

 - use all outputs, lcd, 7 seg, 8x8 and terminal, simple sound effects

 ### code
-- st.c ; wint code, work in progress
+- st.c mint code not ready